Orleans House Gallery

 History, tourist information, and nearby accommodation

-The modern wing connected to the Octagon Room was refurnished as an art galllery, and opened to the public in 1972.
-Today the gallery hosts a changing series of modern art exhibits, and is free to enter.
+The modern wing connected to the Octagon Room was refurbished as an art gallery and opened to the public in 1972.
+Today the gallery hosts a changing series of modern art exhibits and is free to enter.

 About Orleans House Gallery